 Doorking 80s Series Call Boxes – No Proximity Reader

-Because each model has similar features and is priced similarly whether sold in the 80s or 90s series, we cover each model in a combined fashion here.
+We cover each model in a combined fashion here because each model has similar features and is priced similarly whether sold in the 80s or 90s series.
 All models, except the 1833, feature a monochromatic LCD, including a 12-button numeric pin pad, just like you would see on a traditional landline telephone.
 All models but the no-frills 1833 include an A and Z button to scroll through the built-in digital directory.

 1837 Model: 90s Series and 80s Series